OctopusSamples/SpaceCloner/docs/SensitiveVariables.md

 # Sensitive Variables

 The script accesses the Octopus API.
-As such it cannot access your sensitive variables.
+As such, it cannot access your sensitive variables.
 However, we need to save _something_ into that data.

 Here is a break down of all the areas where the script will insert dummy data.
 Every one of these replacements is logged in `CleanUpLog.txt` to make them easier to find.